A Love Letter…

 Our co-founder and previous executive director Diana Claitor joined us in a powerful teach-in on testimony writing.
 We reclaimed our power in our shared grief and vision for a world where incarcerated people are treated as human beings, where our basic needs are not criminalized and every person has the right to live with dignity.

-e Jonathan Taylor and Julian Torres had repeatedly cycled through the revolving door of the criminal and mental health system for over a decade before dying in custody due to lack of timely mental health care.
+Many of the families had lost their loved ones in custody after being arrested during a mental health crisis.
+Some like Jonathan Taylor and Julian Torres had repeatedly cycled through the revolving door of the criminal and mental health system for over a decade before dying in custody due to lack of timely mental health care.

-John Ray Zamora had not only been brutally murdered by detention officers within hours of being jailed but his death was also not reported to the state as is required by TX law.
+Others like John Ray Zamora had not only been brutally murdered by detention officers within hours of being jailed but his death was also not reported to the state as is required by TX law.

 We are humbled by the manner in which all the grieving families supported one another at these meetings despite never having met before.